 Please note that the Office of the Medicaid Inspector General (OMIG) has conducted preliminary on-site field reviews of various ambulette services, and found that many service providers did not provide personal assistance as required.
 If, upon audit, the OMIG finds personal assistance was not provided by the ambulette service provider, the provider who billed for ambulette service may be subject to financial or other provider-specific sanctions, as designated by the OMIG.

-Source: September 2002 Medicaid Update, August 2011 Medicaid Update
+Source: September 2002 Medicaid Update, August 2011 Medicaid Update services to the enrollee.
+The ambulette vehicle must be appropriately configured to securely accommodate a loaded stretcher during transport.

 Stretcher Transportation Provided by an Ambulette Service